HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_03/Applications_of_the_Determinant.md

 Remark
 </b></font>

-The adjugate of $A$ is also called the classical adjoint of $A$ and denoted it by $adj(A)$; however, the term “adjoint” has another meaning in mathematics.
+The adjugate of $A$ is also called the classical adjoint of $A$ and denoted by $adj(A)$; however, the term “adjoint” has another meaning in mathematics.
 </div>

 <font color='Blue'><b>Example</b></font>: